Giving Tuesday 2025 is gonna be The One That Blew Us Away.

 A Generosity Tsunami

-Giving Tuesday totals may have crept up on you. $3.5B may feel too big to make sense of.
+Giving Tuesday totals may have crept up on you. $3.6B may feel too big to make sense of.
 So let's look back for a frame of reference: pulling each Giving Tuesday's totals, pre-pandemic growth was minimum 44% each year.
 Every year from 2012 to 2019, Giving Tuesday grew at least 44% year-over-year.
-From 2019 to 2021, growth was 37%.
+In 2019 and 2020, growth averaged 37%.
 And even these last few years... despite their difficulties, Giving Tuesday growth has outpaced inflation, growing 13% in 2021 and 15% in 2022.

 This is an amazing, incredible, mind-boggling amplification of generosity—and it's ongoing.